snozbot/fungus/Docs/fungus_lua/lua_about_fungus_lua.md

 1. In the project window, move the %Fungus/Thirdparty/FungusLua folder up to the root of the project.
 2. Delete the %Fungus and FungusExamples folders.
+3. Add FUNGUSLUA_STANDALONE to the Scripting Define Symbols in Edit > Project Settings > Player

 The Tools > %Fungus menu will now only show options for creating FungusLua objects.
 Obviously you won't be able to use %Fungus functions like say(), menu(), etc. anymore, but you can still use LuaEnvironment, LuaBindings, LuaScript to add Lua scripting to your game.